MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

 ---
 title: "Migration job planning"
 titleSuffix: "Configuration Manager"
-description: "Use migration jobs to configure data that you want to migrate to your System Center Configuration Manager environment." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other
+description: "Use migration jobs to configure data that you want to migrate to your Configuration Manager current branch environment." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other